ballerina-guides/integration-tutorials/data-integration/README.md

 ## Overview

-In this tutorial, you will develop a service to manage data stored in a database using bal persist.
+In this tutorial, you will develop a service to manage data stored in a database using the Ballerina persistence layer.
 The service will be used to create, retrieve, update and delete data from the database.

-To implement this use case, you will develop a REST service with multiple resources using Visual Studio Code with the Ballerina Swan Lake extension and define the `data model` using the `bal persist` feature.
+To implement this use case, you will develop a REST service with multiple resources using Visual Studio Code with the Ballerina Swan Lake extension.

+Define the data model using the `bal persist` feature and generate the client objects, types and scripts for the model.
+Then, define the service and implement the logic to interact with the database.

 The flow is as follows.

-1. Create an employee.
+1. Send a `POST` request to the service to create an employee.

    ```json
    {